 The same people who frequent Starbucks are the same people coming to our churches.
 They may not come looking for a jolt of caffeine (although it doesn't hurt to have some available, especially in the early service!)
 They may not know why they come.
 But I bet by the time they leave, they know if they're coming back.

 Here's what I realized that day at Starbucks: I can be part of the solution.
-I'm sure not every Starbucks is as friendly and welcoming as well as the one I visited.
-Someone at this particular branch decided to create an atmosphere where people wanted to come.
+I'm sure not every Starbucks is as friendly and welcoming as the one I visited.
+Someone at this particular branch decided to create an atmosphere where people want to come.

-I realize some churches already do a fantastic job of this.
-I happen to believe my church is one of them.
+Some churches already do a fantastic job of this--my church is one of them.
 Still, I run into people all the time who have a preconceived notion of church and Christianity because of churches they've experienced who did not do this well (or, in some cases, did worse).

 I can't undo the hurt they've experienced in the name of Christianity.
 But I can, hopefully, be part of the healing.
 I can see these people for who they are...hurting.
 I can look for a need and pray that God will give me wisdom to help meet it.
 I can enjoy life, and invite them to join the fun!
 (Because when Christianity is done right, it really is a lot of fun, isn't it?)